ElsaB-Lab/fRagmentomics/README.md

 ### System Dependencies

-fRagmentomics requires **`bcftools` (version 1.21 recommended)** for variant normalization.
-Please, ensure it is installed and accessible in your system's PATH.
+fRagmentomics optionally makes use **`bcftools`** (tested with version 1.21) for variant normalization.
+If using `apply_bcftools_norm=TRUE` argument, please, ensure it is installed and accessible in your system's PATH.

-We recommend using a conda environment with bcftools and other dependencies installed but you can also use any other environment manager or rely on tools already installed in your system:
+We recommend using a conda environment with bcftools installed but you can also use any other environment manager or rely on tools already installed in your system.

 ```sh
 # conda install -c bioconda mamba